Research Track Goals

 during Phase IV.
 Research Track students may need to complete elective rotations in their mentor's lab in the Aurora/Denver Area during Phase IV.

-Students will receive grades for these courses in addition to the MSA
+- Students will receive grades for these courses in addition to the Research Track

 - It is recommended that students complete the first four week rotation in the